puppetlabs/puppet-docs/source/puppet/3.6/reference/resources_file_windows.markdown

 ---
 layout: default
-title: "Built-In Resource Types on Windows: File"
+title: "Resource Tips and Examples: File on Windows"
 ---

-[file]: /references/latest/type.html#file
+[file]: /references/3.6.latest/type.html#file
 [relationships]: /puppet/latest/reference/lang_relationships.html

 Puppet's built-in [`file`][file] resource type can manage files and directories on Windows, including ownership, group, permissions, and content.
 Symbolic links are supported in Puppet 3.4.0 / PE 3.2 and later on Windows 2008 / Vista and later; for details, [see the notes in the type reference under `file`'s `ensure` attribute](/references/latest/type.html#file-attribute-ensure).